CtrlKing/OVMV/README.md

 * Display input/output tensor structures
 * Show special tokens and their purposes
 * Detect dynamic shapes, KV cache, beam search fields
-* Compile the model and list available devices
+* Compile model and output information

 All information is presented in a clean, structured, and highly readable format.
 More importantly, the tool provides **detailed explanations for every parameter, every IO tensor, and every special token**, allowing you to understand the model without digging through documentation.(which, in practice, often doesn’t even contain these basic explanations in the model card).